Alex427427427/infinite_portrait/README.md

 		pip install asciimatics

-3. In the termincal, CD to the directory containing "infinite_depth_portrait_for_muse.py"
+3. In the termincal, CD to the directory containing "infinite_portrait.py"

-4. Type "python infinite_depth_portrait_for_muse.py" and hit enter.
+4. Type "python infinite_portrait.py" and hit enter.
 If it doesn't work try "python.exe" instead of "python"

-		python infinite_depth_portrait_for_muse.py
+		python infinite_portrait.py

 BONUS: To turn the project into .exe yourself, open cmd in admin mode, and type

 	pip install pyinstaller

-Now start a cmd from the directory containing infinite_depth_portrait_for_muse.py" and type

-	pyinstaller -i icons\[icon name].ico --onefile infinite_depth_portrait_for_muse.py

 NOTE: may need to add system environment path to include your roaming python scripts and libraries after installation of pyinstaller.
-May also need to pip install the 3 modules in step 2 again.)
+May also need to pip install the 3 modules in step 2 again.

+Now start a cmd from the directory containing infinite_portrait.py" and type

+	pyinstaller -i icons\infinite_portrait_bDs_icon.ico --onefile infinite_portrait.py

+You can now delete the newly created pycache folder, the build folder.
+The .exe file will be found in the dist folder.
+Drag this into the main folder containing the infinite_portrait.py file, and delete the dist folder.
+This .exe file will be ready to run.
+Google up how to whitelist folders from your antivirus, as it will try to destroy the .exe file.